jekeymer/Contact-Process-Ising-Model/README.md

 	https://en.wikipedia.org/wiki/Ising_model

-Even thoughh Metropolis and Gillespie are not fully compatible, here we experiment with the idea of using both together.
+Even though Metropolis and Gillespie are not fully compatible, here we experiment with the idea of using both together.
 Two versions are tested: Full Gillespie and Partial Gillespie.

 The basic idea is to merge both models in order to model the spatial biology of an Ising-like (synthetic) genetic network expressed in a quasi-2D colony of bacteria growing on a surface of solid agar.